MileHacker Logo

 Geographical Position

 Sharjah, the third largest of the seven emirates that form the United Arab Emirates, boasts a diverse geographical landscape.
-It is an unique position, for it is the only emirate with coastlines on each of the Arabian Gulf (west) and the Gulf of Oman (east).
+It is an unique position, being the only emirate with coastlines on the two Arabian Gulf (west) and the Gulf of Oman (east).
 This dual coastal access shapes much of its climate, economy, and natural beauty.
-The main urban area of Sharjah city lies along the Arabian Gulf, adjacent to Dubai, constituting a significant portion of the country's northern coastline.
+The main urban area of Sharjah city lies along the Arabian Gulf, adjacent to Dubai, constituting a significant section of the country's northern coastline.

 Inland from the bustling city, the landscape swiftly transitions into the vast, undulating sands of the Arabian Desert.
 This desert terrain defines a large part of the emirate's interior, characterized by impressive dunes, ancient wadis (dry riverbeds), and sparse desert vegetation.
 The desert areas, like Mleiha, present dramatic scenery and serve as important archaeological sites, uncovering thousands of years of human history.